WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Dallas Symphony**: 1 hour program.<br />
 **Danby Stream**<br />
 **Dance Concert**<br />
-**Dance Theatre of Jose Limon**: 1 hour program, produced by WGBH and initially distributed by NET in 1965.
+**Dance Theatre of Jose Limon**: 1 hour program, produced by GBH and initially distributed by NET in 1965.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Dancer's World**: 30 minute program, produced by WQED and initially distributed by NET in 1958.
 It was originally shot on film.<br />
 **Dandelion**:  produced by the NET Division of the Educational Broadcasting Corporation and initially distributed by NET in 1970.<br />
 **Dandy Dick**: 90 minute program, produced by Associated-Rediffusion and initially distributed by NET in 1963.
 It was originally shot on kinescope. *Aired as an episode of [NET Drama Festival](/about-the-american-archive/projects/net-catalog/series/net-drama-festival).*<br/>